 Easter is right around the corner, and nothing says Easter brunch or dinner like baked ham!
 Lots of it, especially this classic bourbon glazed ham with pineapple!
 And, I know you, and your family or guests will love, this easy baked ham recipe complete with traditional pineapple rings and maraschino cherries, with its yummy sticky sweet and savory brown sugar bourbon glaze!

-When I was growing up, it was a tradition in our family to have Glazed Ham for Easter.
+When I was growing up, it was a tradition in our family to eat an Easter Ham for dinner.
 It was the law of the land.
 Turkey for Thanksgiving and ham for Easter and Christmas.
 And what wonderful memories it brings back.
 I think I even liked Easter better than Christmas if that’s possible.
 We would go to church and while we were gone, the “Easter Bunny” would hide lots of colored eggs.
 There were six kids, so that was a lot of eggs!
 Of course, back then, we didn’t have plastic eggs, and I’m not quite sure how all of those eggs were cooked and dyed without any of us knowing.
 When we got home, we would grab our Easter baskets and have a blast hunting for the eggs.
 And, once we found them all, we would take turns hiding them again and again and again.
 Of course, as it happens, since they were real hard-boiled dyed eggs, the few eggs that didn’t get found, well I’m sure you can guess the rest of that story.

 Preheat the oven to 325.

 Using a sharp knife, score the ham by cutting shallow lines across the top of the ham all going one-way about an inch apart.
 Then, cut shallow lines across the lines you already cut making a diamond pattern.
 Insert a whole clove in each diamond or square.